zoffixznet/IOwesomeness/reports/temp.md

     unique in using this calling convention.
 I will seek to standardize this routine to take mutually-exclusive named arguments instead, preferably with much shorter names, but those are yet to be bikeshed.
-- `IO.umask` routine simply shells out to `umask`.
-This fails terribly on OSes that don't have that command, especially since the code still tries to decode the received input as an octal string, even after the failure.
-Needs improvement.
 - `link`'s implementation and documentation confuses what a "target" is.
 Luckily (or sadly?) there are exactly zero tests for this routine in the Perl 6 Specification, so we can change it to match the behaviour of `ln` Linux command and the `foo $existing-thing, $new-thing`